willjgriff/llm-pluralism-web/README.md

 The [llm-pluralism](https://github.com/willjgriff/llm-pluralism) evaluation framework measures whether AI model responses are acceptable across genuinely different value perspectives using a panel of ideologically diverse AI personas as raters.
 A core limitation of that approach is that the personas are prompts applied to a single model, they may not faithfully represent the worldviews they describe.

 This platform addresses that limitation by collecting ratings from real human participants for comparing to the AI persona scores.
 The key empirical question is: do people who hold Libertarian, Collectivist, Nationalist, Globalist, Tech Optimist, Tech Sceptic, Religious or Secularist values rate AI responses in the same direction as the corresponding AI personas?

-Secondary research questions include:

-- Does the progressive lean finding from the AI evaluation, all frontier models scoring consistently low with the Libertarian persona, hold with real human raters?
+And secondly does the progressive lean finding from the AI evaluation, all frontier models scoring consistently low with the Libertarian persona, hold with real human raters?
-- Do human raters with opposing value profiles disagree on responses in the same direction that opposing AI personas disagree?
-- Are there responses where AI personas predict agreement but human raters diverge, or vice versa?

 ---